Viewing entries in

 I love volunteering here, and so do the other volunteers.” - Thomas C., NE Portland Tool Library volunteer

 Monetary donations go a long way for tool libraries.
 They allow them to purchase and maintain tools, promote the library to the community, find and train volunteers, and more.
-Jason Naumann of the Green Lents Tool Library board says that funding is critical for “pushing forward our shared objective of waste reduction.”
+Jason Naumann, former Green Lents Tool Library board member, says that funding is critical for “pushing forward our shared objective of waste reduction.”

 A person holds a gardening hoe while looking through the hanging shovels, hoes, and rakes hanging on a wall.